non-npc/Morrowind-GOTY-Memory-Editor/README.md

 **Step 1:** The game must be running and a character loaded.
 Save your game and pause the game.

 **Step 2:** Click "Find Player Base" and enter the values requested.
-It will take a minute or two to scan the game memory for the player data blocks.
+Takes a minute to scan the game memory for the player data blocks.

 **Step 3:** Change the values you want.